-As the CICs identify additional areas of improvement (e.g., hearing quality) additional and different data will need to be collected and provided.
+As the CICs identify additional areas of improvement (e.g., hearing quality, impact of dependency mediation) additional and different data will need to be collected and provided.

-6. Is this project a priority for you in 2016? \square Yes \square No

-7. Would you like a CQI consult around this project? \square Yes \square No
+- 6. Is this project a priority for you in 2017? \square Yes \square No - 7.
+Would you like a CQI consultation for this project? \boxtimes Yes \Box No

-Project # 2 Juvenile Dependency Mediation
+Project # 2 Statewide Juvenile Dependency Mediation